Talking with your Doctor

 As many practitioners still lack experience and knowledge, or may not be comfortable treating patients with medicinal cannabis, your doctor may not be prepared to apply for, or to prescribe this medicine for you.

-Your doctor can consider writing you a referral to another doctor.
+Your can ask your doctor to write you a referral to another doctor and request your medical records relating to the condition you'd like to treat with medicinal cannabis, including current and previous medications.
 There are a growing number of practitioners in Australia who are educated and open to prescribing medicinal cannabis as a second line treatment and if a patient is eligible.

 For information on doctors and clinics that are informed about medicinal cannabis please contact our team at 1300 703 999 or email firstname.lastname@example.org and we can assist find you a doctor near you who is open to prescribing medicinal cannabis.